claudioandre-br/packages/john-the-ripper/readme.md

 ## Windows

-> Built and deployed using AppVeyor CI
+> Built and deployed using AppVeyor CI and Azure DevOps

 To install John the Ripper by downloading the .zip file and installing manually, follow these steps: